Charlottesville city, VA Income by Gender

 Recommended for further research

-This dataset is a part of the main dataset for Charlottesville city median household income by gender.
+This dataset is a part of the main dataset for Charlottesville city median household income by race.
 You can refer the same here

 If you're looking for datasets from another year, please feel free to contact us at research@neilsberg.com and we'll be happy to assist you further.